olliebrownlow/prolo/README.md

 ## Auth

 Uses magic (https://docs.magic.link), a passwordless authentication protocol.
-To get prolo worling locally you will need an account.
+To get prolo working locally you will need an account.

 ## Quick Start Instructions